isoteriksoftware/mingdx/README.md

 If you see a red background displayed then congratulations, you've just ran your first minGDX game!

 ## Support
 We've only just scratched the surface!
 Head on to our [tutorial blog](https://gdx-gaming.blogspot.com) to learn more.
-Check out the [documentations](https://isoteriktechnologies.gitbook.io/mingdx/) also.
+Check out the [documentations](https://isoteriktechnologies.gitbook.io/mingdx/) and, also the [minGDDX javadocs](https://isoteriktechnologies.github.io/mingdx/).

 ## License
 Just like libGDX, minGDX is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.html) meaning you can use it free of charge, without strings attached in commercial and non-commercial projects.